Thank you to all our beekeeping series participants in 2022. Save the dates for 2023 and plan to join us for the next

 The UF/IFAS Extension Office in Alachua County has developed a series of short courses that will help you get started as a beekeeper.
-This series is the 2019 national winner for the Search for Excellence in Commercial Horticulture category by the National Association of County Agricultural Agents!
+This series is the 2019 national winner of the Search for Excellence in Commercial Horticulture category by the National Association of County Agricultural Agents!

-- Date TBD: Honey Extraction and Hive Management 9 AM – 12 PM – Register HERE.
+- Saturday, June 14th: Honey Extraction and Hive Management 9 AM – 12 PM – Register HERE.
 Three-hour class (Fee: $20 – includes refreshments and materials).
 As the colony stores resources, you may want to collect the sweet reward of keeping bees.
 This class will go over how to extract honey, how to bottle and label it, and more.

 These classes will give you the principles and hands-on experience that will help prepare you to take full advantage of Bee College.

 Classes are announced around the 15th of the month before the class thru local TV and newspaper, our website, IFAS Calendar as well as Facebook so you CANNOT miss it!
 Classes are limited to 30 participants and typically fill up quickly after the announcement.
 Sign up as soon as you see the class advertisement and take advantage of the early-bird registration.
 A $10 late registration fee will apply after the cut-off date for each class.
 Registration closes at noon the day before class.
 If you would like to receive email notifications about these beekeeping classes, you may join our beekeeping listserv by emailing firstname.lastname@example.org (subject:add me to beekeeping litserv).
 You may also follow us on Facebook @FarmingAlachua.

 Each class has an individual registration link thru Eventbrite that goes live around the 15th of the month before the class.
 Classes take place on Saturdays at the UF Honey Bee Research and Extension Lab located at 1881 Natural Area Drive, Gainesville, FL 32611 (the building with yellow hexagonal windows 🐝).